Methodology

 Data freshness and versioning

-Underlying BLS and HUD data refreshes weekly.
-The salary formula is recomputed monthly and written to the database as a new row with an incremented version number — we never overwrite previous figures, so historical data stays queryable.
+The pipeline is designed to refresh BLS and HUD data weekly and recompute every city's salary figure monthly, with each recomputation inserted as a new versioned row — we never overwrite earlier figures, so historical data stays queryable.
+Automation workflows are being finalized; the figures you see today reflect the most recent manual pipeline run.
 Each city page shows the date its headline figure was last computed.

 Known limitations